Lucy May Stanton: Career

 Stanton had an extended visit to her father, stepmother, and her children in Los Angeles beginning in the Spring of 1904.
 In 1905 she traveled to Paris with her friend and fellow artist Polly Smith.
 She had a studio at 70 Rue Notre-Dame des Champs in Paris, where she had returned to study portrait painting with Lucien Simon and Jacques-Émile Blanche.
 Her Mother and Child, a miniature portrait of her sister and nephew painted in 1905, won a Blue Ribbon the following year when it was exhibited at the New Salon of the Société Nationale des Beaux-Arts.
-From 1909, she maintained a studio and a small house in Athens, Georgia near the home of her sister.
-She then had studios in North Carolina in the Great Smokey Mountains and then in New York.
+From 1909, she maintained a studio and a small house in Athens, Georgia, near the home of her sister.
+She then had studios in North Carolina in the Great Smoky Mountains and then in New York.

 From 1916 to 1926 she lived and worked primarily in Boston, at the time a center of miniaturist art.
 She had a studio on Beacon Hill and spent her summers in Ogunquit, Maine.
 She made a watercolor portrait of Joel Chandler Harris about 1914, after he had died.
 In 1917 it won the Pennsylvania Society of Miniature Painters' Medal of Honor.
 She also taught art in several private schools there including Milton Academy and Dana Hall.
 Stanton settled permanently in Athens in 1926 where she was active in the civic life of the city, lecturing on art and organizing exhibitions as well as promoting women's suffrage and campaigning for the League of Nations.
 She was a co-founder of the Georgia Peace Society in 1928.

 Stanton caught a chill in March 1931 and subsequently died of pneumonia in an Athens hospital and was buried in the city's Oconee Hill Cemetery.
 She never married.

 Her papers, correspondence, photographs of family members and her works, and other relevant documents spanning from 1899 to 1931 are held at the Hargrett Rare Book & Manuscript Library of the University of Georgia.